The Role of Cybersecurity in Blockchain Technology

 1) 51% Attacks:

-2) Theft of Keys
+2) Theft of Keys:

-4) Physical Device Theft
+4) Physical Device Theft:

-The Role of Cryptography in Blockchain Security
+What is the Role of Cryptography in Blockchain Security?

 Cryptography is at the heart of blockchain security.
 Public and private keys ensure secure user authentication, while hash functions maintain data integrity and prevent data leaks.